weichuliu/dots/README.md

 `iterm2_shell_integration` is automatically loaded from `dots` directory, for convenience

+#### Awesome Secret Shortcuts

+There are two convenient keybindings:

+- `C-x c` will copy the current command line buffer into pasteboard.
+- `C-x e` will expand the current command into its result, similar to built-in `Ctrl-Alt-e`

 #### `pyenv` and `rbenv`

 `Dotfiles` expects you use `pyenv`/`rbenv` to manage `Python`/`Ruby` versions.
 They are installed by `Homebrew`, while actual `Python`/`Ruby` packages/libraries should be installed and managed manually using these two commands